cty20010831/STAR-Lab-Website/README.md

 ## Materials needed
 1. Images for lab website
 2. Lab icon(s)
-3. Overview of research interests
+3. Overview of research interests (research overview)
-4. Contact information
+4. Some example research paper (published?) and projects (ongoing?)
+    - Brief introduction (abstract style?)
+    - An image for the study?
+5. Contact information (other than the email; probably an organization github repository?)
+6. Personal description (and personal photo)